DoubangoTelecom/ultimateALPR-SDK/CONTAINER.md

 - `-v /run/udev:/run/udev:ro`: The format is "name of the volume to mount:the destination:the access rights".
 In this case we need `ro` (read-only) access rights.
 More info at https://docs.docker.com/storage/volumes/
 - `-v /dev:/dev:ro`: See above

-In short, we want to allow the [udev](https://en.wikipedia.org/wiki/Udev) tool running instead a container to get access to the hardware information on the host. [udev](https://en.wikipedia.org/wiki/Udev) runs on userspace and doesn't require root access.
+In short, we want to allow the [udev](https://en.wikipedia.org/wiki/Udev) tool running inside a container to get access to the hardware information on the host. [udev](https://en.wikipedia.org/wiki/Udev) runs on userspace and doesn't require root access.
 The SDK will run `udevadm info --query=property --name=...` to retrieve hardware information.
 You can run the same command inside the container to check if the SDK will succeed.

 <a name="container-solution-setup"></a>
 ## Setup (inside the container) ##